top of page

 Special Awards (Registered Professional Societies)

-These judges choose among the participants based on specific criteria.
-Judging Timeline For 2026.
-Professional Society/Special Awards Judging will take place during the afternoon of Wednesday, March 18th , 2026 from 1:00pm to 3:00pm.
+These judges choose among the participants based on specific criteria, as described on this page.
+Special Awards Judging will take place during assigned periods per organization on Wednesday, March 18th, 2026.

 Judging Descriptions

 The Greater San Diego Science & Engineering Fair is an exciting and important San Diego community event that relies entirely on the generosity of our community's volunteers.
-The Fair will usually have about 325 science projects on display along with the 350 plus 6th-12th graders who produced them.
-Being a judge is actually a lot more fun than it sounds.
-It mostly requires listening to enthusiastic young kids tell you what they did.
-For anyone new to judging, there is a great deal of advice regarding how to judge kinds of questions to ask (see judging resources page).
-Also, judging is done in teams, so there are typically experienced judges to assist someone new, should that need arise.
-Most of the projects are done by 7th and 8th graders, so you don’t need to be a PhD (although we do appreciate having PhD’s on our judging teams).
-You do need a background in science, math, computers or engineering and a good knowledge of the scientific method.
+The Fair will usually have over 400 science projects on display and the over 450 6th-12th graders who produced them.
+Being a judge is a lot more fun than you might think, mostly requiring just listening to enthusiastic young kids tell you what they did.
+For anyone new to judging, there is a great deal of advice regarding how to judge and what kinds of questions to ask on this page.
+Category Judging is always done in teams, so each team will have an experienced captain and others who can advise new judges.
+You don’t need to be a PhD (although we do appreciate having PhD’s on our judging teams).
+You do need a background in science, math, computers, or engineering (except perhaps for the Product Testing category), and a good knowledge of the scientific method.

 These are the very best projects in the Fair.
-Projects recommended for Grand Award consideration are reviewed by teams of our most experienced judges during the afternoon judging session (7 or more years of experience are required).
-Four Grand Award and four Runners-up are selected in both Junior (7th - 8th grade) and Senior (9th -12th grade) Division.
+Projects recommended for Grand Award consideration are reviewed by teams of our most experienced judges during the afternoon judging session (5 or more years of experience are required).
+Four Grand Award and four Runners-up are selected in both Junior (7th-8th grade) and Senior (9th-12th grade) Divisions.

 bottom of page